rancher/rancher.github.io/rancher/v1.1/en/cattle/health-checks/index.md

 **Initializing Timeout:** The number of milliseconds before we exit initializing.

+**Re-Initializing Timeout:** The number of milliseconds before we exit reinitializing.

 **Check interval**: The number of milliseconds between checks.

 **Check Timeout**: The number of milliseconds before a check without response times out.